JohnAD/nullable/docs/nullable-core-ref.rst

     *source line: 7*

-    Category of judgement for the hint.
+    Category of judgement for a hint.

     info
         neutral (but ok if forced to judge)